Pultec EQP-1: Models

-EQP-1 (1956) - Pultec's original program equalizer, housed in a 3U rackmount chassis.
+EQP-1 (1956) - Pultec's original program equalizer, housed in a 3U 19-inch rack chassis.

-EQH-2 (1956) - Compact (2U) two-band (low shelf and high peak) version with different tube amp design and different EQ curves, which were later incorporated into the EQP-1A.
+EQH-2 (1956) - 2U two-band (low shelf and high peak) equalizer with a different amplifier design and EQ curves, which were later incorporated into the EQP-1A.

-EQP-1A (1961) - The EQP-1 was replaced by the updated EQP-1A, which had added frequency selections.
-The new 1A model had added a 20 Hz boost and attenuation, a 16 kHz boost, and a 5, 10, and 20 kHz attenuation.
+EQP-1A (1961) - The EQP-1 was replaced by the updated EQP-1A, which added a 20 Hz setting for the low-frequency shelving filter, a 16 kHz setting for the high-frequency filter, and 5 kHz and 20 kHz settings for the low-pass filter.

-EQP-1S - like EQP-1, but with modified low-frequency boost/attenuation response curves, two additional peak boost frequencies, and two additional high-frequency shelf boost curves.
+EQP-1S - A variant of the EQP-1 with modified low-frequency response curves, two additional high-frequency boost frequencies, and two additional high-frequency boost response curves.

-EQP-1A3 (1971) - Smaller (2U) version of EQP-1A with identical features and circuitry.
+EQP-1A3 (1971) - A 2U version of the EQP-1A with identical features and circuitry.

-EQP-1A3SS - Solid-state version with discrete transistor-based electronics instead of vacuum tubes.
+EQP-1A3SS - A solid-state version of the EQP-1A, with the tube amplifier section replaced by a discrete transistor-based amplifier.

 In use

-The design of the EQP-1 makes it possible for a user to simultaneously boost and attenuate low end frequencies.
-While the owner's manual advises against doing this, in practice doing so has been discovered to be quite effective for tightening and defining the low end to sit nicely within a mix.
-This practice is often referred to as the "Pultec low-end trick" or the "Pultec trick."
+The design of the EQP-1 allows a user to simultaneously boost and attenuate slightly different ranges of low frequencies using the low shelving filter.
+While the original owner's manual advised against this, the technique (often referred to as the "Pultec low-end trick" or the "Pultec trick") became commonplace.

-The EQP-1 and its variants were widely adopted by professional recording studios, including Universal Recording Corporation, Capitol, RCA Victor, Abbey Road, Decca, Olympic, and others.
+The EQP-1 and its variants were widely adopted by professional recording studios, including Universal Recording Corporation, Capitol, RCA Victor, Abbey Road, Decca, and Olympic.

 Legacy

 Once out of production, original Pultecs became harder to find, with mint examples selling for $6,000 or more.
 Recognizing the market's need for an EQ with the Pultec's features, manufacturers introduced recreations and new versions.
-In 1985, Danish company Lydkraft launched the Tube-Tech brand with the PE 1A, a near-direct copy of the EQP-1A.
-In 1990, Manley Laboratories contacted Shenk to ask his permission to produce its own version of Pultec's EQ, resulting in the Manley Enhanced 'Pultec' Equalizer, whose compact 1U design features additional frequency bands, an upgraded Manley-designed power supply, Manley line amps, and other enhancements.
-In 2010, Cartec introduced the EQP1A, its own recreation of the Pultec classic with modern components and utilizing transformers and inductors of the company's own design.
-Pultec-inspired EQs have been released by Warm Audio, Klark Teknik, WesAudio, Retro Instruments, and others.
+In 1985, the Danish company Lydkraft launched the Tube-Tech brand with the PE 1A equalizer, a near-direct copy of the EQP-1A.
+In 1990, Manley Laboratories contacted Eugene Shenk to ask his permission to produce its own version of the EQP-1A, resulting in the updated Manley Enhanced 'Pultec' Equalizer.
+In 2010, Cartec introduced the EQP1A, utilizing transformers and inductors of the company's own design.
+Pultec-inspired EQs have also been released by Warm Audio, Klark Teknik, WesAudio, Retro Instruments, and others.

-Pultec's EQ has also been emulated by various software plug-ins, including the Apogee FX Rack, Avid's Pultec Bundle, iZotope's Ozone 8 Vintage EQ, Universal Audio's Pultec Passive EQ Collection, and Waves PuigTec EQs, named after engineer/producer Jack Joseph Puig's own original Pultec units.
+The unit has also been emulated by various software plug-ins, including the Apogee FX Rack, Avid Pultec Bundle, iZotope Ozone 8 Vintage EQ, Universal Audio Pultec Passive EQ Collection, and Waves PuigTec EQ (named after engineer and producer Jack Joseph Puig).